-“Passenger” means all other persons entering into a Contract with the Contractor for the hire of a cabin on board the Superyacht and includes any representative, agent, employee, family member, or contractor of the person on whose behalf the person has booked and travelling on board the Superyacht for the purpose of the Voyage; excluding the Captain and crew;
+“Passenger” means all other persons entering into a Contract with the Contractor for the charter of the Superyacht and includes any representative, agent, employee, family member, or contractor of the person on whose behalf the person has booked and travelling on board the Superyacht for the purpose of the Voyage; excluding the Captain and crew;

 “PCR Test” means a Polymerase Chain Reaction Test used to detect the presence of COVID-19 or any other government regulated test used to detect the presence of COVID-19;

-“Related Parties” means the Contractor, the Contractors Agents, Authorised Representatives, the Superyacht Owner, Charterers, the Captain, the Crew their respective affiliates, officers, directors, managers, employees, agents and all concessionaires, independent contractors or other providers of any services or facilities in connection with or incidental to the Guest’s Voyage, as well as any of their affiliated or related companies, parents, subsidiaries, successors, assigns or fictitiously named entities; and all suppliers, shipbuilders, component part manufacturers; and their owners, operators, managers, charterers, agents, pilots, officers, crew, employees and vessels (all such third parties collectively referred to as the “Related Parties”.
+“Related Parties” means the Agent/Contractor, the Agent/Contractors Agents, Authorised Representatives, the Superyacht Owner, Charterers, the Captain, the Crew their respective affiliates, officers, directors, managers, employees, agents and all concessionaires, independent contractors or other providers of any services or facilities in connection with or incidental to the Guest’s Superyacht Charter Voyage, as well as any of their affiliated or related companies, parents, subsidiaries, successors, assigns or fictitiously named entities; and all suppliers, shipbuilders, component part manufacturers; and their owners, operators, managers, charterers, agents, pilots, officers, crew, employees and vessels (all such third parties collectively referred to as the “Related Parties”.

-“Superyacht” means the Vessel allocated or substituted for the Voyage.
+“Superyacht” means the Vessel allocated or substituted for the Superyacht Charter Voyage.

-The Voyage Fare does include Government taxes and fees imposed or sanctioned by any Government, foreign or domestic.
+The Superyacht Charter Agreement Fare does may not include Government taxes and fees imposed or sanctioned by any Government, foreign or domestic.

 “You, Your, Guest/s” means the person(s) purchasing, accepting or using this Contract or who board(s) the Superyacht or those in their care, and includes and binds their heirs, successors, assigns and personal representatives.
 Throughout this Contract, use of the singular includes the plural and use of the masculine includes the feminine.